Steve Saulnier

-Steve Saulnier is an American football coach and former player.
+Steven Russell Saulnier is an American football coach and former player.
 He currently serves as the assistant head coach and offensive line coach at the University of West Florida located in Pensacola, Florida.
 Saulnier has previously served as assistant head coach and offensive line coach at the University of North Carolina at Pembroke from 2006 to 2014 as well as head football coach at Malone College—now known as Malone University—in Canton Ohio from 1999 to 2001.

 Playing career

 Saulnier played offensive line for the NC State Wolfpack football team from 1980 to 1984.

 Coaching career

 High school coaching

 Saulnier served as head coach at West Branch High School in Beloit, Ohio and assistant coach at Broughton High School in Raleigh, North Carolina.

 College assistant coaching

 Saulnier has worked in various assistant coaching roles at the collegiate level.
 His history has taken him to the University of Kansas as a graduate assistant, Brown University, the University of New Mexico under Dennis Franchione, and Malone College, where he became the head coach for three seasons.

 Saulnier was also a key staff member for Geneva College successful 2002 Victory Bowl win over Northwestern College and presently is the offensive line coach at the University of North Carolina at Pembroke.
 He was one of the original coaches at Pembroke as football began at the school in 2007 with a roster of mostly freshmen and a few sophomores.